uclahs-cds/package-PipeVal/README.md

 If an input type is not specified with the -t tag, it will only check readability.
 If an input type is specified as "file-input", it will automatically try to match the input type.

+### additional file validation:
+Currently file specific validation is supported for bam files, using samtools quickcheck.

 ### usage:

 _Running the python script_